cytan299/tribahtinov/README.md

-# Tri-Bahtinov Mask for Aiding Collimation and Focusing of Schmidt Cassegrain Telescopes
+# A Tri-Bahtinov Mask for Aiding Collimation and Focusing of Schmidt Cassegrain Telescopes

 In my opinion, the Bahtinov mask is one of the most useful inventions for astrophotography.
 The traditional use of a Bahtinov mask is for